bioplusAI/LLPS_regulators_pred/README.md

 To make predictions, follow these steps:

-1. Clone the LLPS_regulators_Pred repository using git clone https://github.com/bioplusAI/LLPS_regulators_pred.git.
+1. Clone the LLPS_regulators_Pred repository using command: git clone https://github.com/bioplusAI/LLPS_regulators_pred.git.
 2. Launch a command-line interface (e.g., Command Prompt or Terminal).
 3. Navigate to the cloned repository using the command: cd LLPS_regulators_Pred
 4. Create the conda environment by executing: conda env create -f environment/environment.yml